RyanJarv/msh/README.md

 #### Using it Like a Normal Dockerfile

-What's kinda cool here is the shebang line is just a comment to docker, so you can treat it like a normal Dockerfile.
+What's cool here is the shebang line is just a comment to docker, so you can treat it like a normal Dockerfile.

 ```
 % docker build -t test -f test/echo.msh test